What you don’t know about your online footprint may affect potential prospects and opportunities.

 And if you are cursed with a relatively “common” name, there is nothing stopping the bad reputation of your online look-alikes from tarnishing yours.

-If you really want to know the true state of your online reputation and have the tools you need to do something about it, don’t stop at a general Google search.
-Top rated, online background screening platforms like Gladiknow offer the best and most comprehensive database of information available, with over 600 million records scanned instantly with every affordable and 100% confidential search.
+If you want to know the actual state of your online reputation and have the tools you need to do something about it, don’t stop at a general Google search.
+Top-rated, online background screening platforms like Gladiknow offer the best and most comprehensive database of information available, with over 600 million records scanned instantly with every affordable and 100% confidential search.

 Try it today (you’ll thank yourself later).